film / tv / politics / social media / lists celeb / pajiba love / misc / about / cbr

 - The Punisher: Welcome Back, Frank #12, “Go Frank Go” written by Garth Ennis, illustrated by Steve Dillon and Jimmy Palmiotti

-Even if we never see The Punisher straight up telling people that he doesn’t want them to be like him, and doesn’t want them to do what he does, the best and most effective stories about this character show us that he is a monster who fights other monsters that are so much worse, and so much more evil than he is (and yes, seeing The Punisher’s destructive capabilities put to use can be just as exciting and entertaining as any Godzilla film, or any chapter in the John Wick saga), while also showing readers how he lives a life that is filled with violence, loneliness, death, darkness, regret, pain, grief, and more death.
-Much like the people who watch Goodfellas, Casino, The Wolf of Wall Street, or The Irishman, and believe that Martin Scorsese is glamorizing the illegal and murderous activities that his characters do, instead of showing how their lives will eventually become horrible nightmares that they can’t wake up from, if you can see everything that The Punisher does, everything that he lives with, and still nod your head in the affirmative while blasting “Bodies” by Drowning Pool at full volume when someone asks “Do you really want to be like The Punisher?”
+Even if we never see the Punisher straight up telling people that he doesn’t want them to be like him, and doesn’t want them to do what he does, the best and most effective stories about this character show us that he is a monster who fights other monsters that are so much worse, and so much more evil than he is (and yes, seeing the Punisher’s destructive capabilities put to use can be just as exciting and entertaining as a Godzilla film, or any chapter in the John Wick saga), while also showing readers how he lives a life that is filled with violence, loneliness, death, darkness, regret, pain, grief, and more death.
+Some people have watched Goodfellas, Casino, The Wolf of Wall Street, or The Irishman, and truly believe that Martin Scorsese is glamorizing the illegal and murderous activities that his characters do, instead of showing how their lives will eventually become horrible nightmares that they can’t wake up from.
+If you possess that same level of media literacy, and see everything that the Punisher does, everything that he lives with, and you still nod your head in the affirmative while blasting “Bodies” by Drowning Pool at full volume when someone asks “Do you want to be like the Punisher?”
 I honestly don’t know what else to tell you.

 There are millions of people in this country who have spent the last four years listening to words coming out of the mouths of this sorry excuse for a President, and who have listened to him as he told them exactly what they wanted to hear, regardless of how false, cruel, or inflammatory those words could be.
 Even after four years of this man doing everything possible to burn this country down to the ground just to save his own ass, and to make himself look like a superstar, even after four years of him saying and doing all of these things without apology, or regret, or acknowledgment of the thousands of people who have died during this pandemic?
 Those millions of people still want nothing more than to be like him, and to do their part in making sure that this country is anything but great.